-The latest example of GOP gubernatorial candidate Bob Beauprez getting downright wacky during his years out of the spotlight.
+The latest example of GOP gubernatorial candidate Bob Beauprez getting nutty during his years out of the spotlight.
 In this August 2010 interview on WWL Radio in New Orleans, Louisiana, Beauprez talks with host Spud McConnell about repealing the 17th Amendment–the century-old provision mandating the direct election of Senators by popular vote:

 MCCONNELL: Forty states to my knowledge, so I mean there's several states looking at this, but also many many states who are looking at this, uh sending, uh, have already sent resolutions to the Beltway to say, re-read the 10th Amendment, you're overstepping your grounds.
 And in a discussion I had about that, I had a constitutional law professor on say, when Louisiana does that, we should include in there that we want to go back to where states actually elected their Senators…

 BEAUPREZ: Oh yeah.

 MCCONNELL: And sent them up there, and then that way, the state legislature, if there was some stuff going on in Washington they didn't like, they could actually, uh, withdraw their Senators, bring them back like an ambassador is brought back for consultations, and, and keep them out of any elections or any votes that are going on up there so that I think would give the states considerably more power inside the Beltway.
 What do you think about that?

 BEAUPREZ: I couldn't agree more.
 [Pols emphasis] I think states lost an enormous amount of their leverage, their accountability, when the 17th Amendment–I think I've got my numbers right…

 MCCONNELL: I think it's 17th, I didn't say it because I couldn't remember…